paholland/JavaScript-Challenge/README.md

-# JavaScript-Challenge
- JavaScript and DOM Manipulation
+## JavaScript and DOM Manipulation